Sk3pz/matador/README.md

   - [x] function declaration
   - [x] function calls
   - [x] native functions (functions created in rust)
-  - [ ] replace built in keywords like readln and print with functions
+  - [x] replace built in keywords like readln and print with native functions
   - [ ] function calls are treated as variables (i.e. example()[0] when example returns an array does not work)
   - [ ] early return
 - [ ] structs